Sowgro/autumnBiome/README.md

 # autumnBiome
-A Minecraft datapack which adds a autumn biome.
+A Minecraft datapack which adds three autumn biomes, each with different leaf colors.

+Using a datapack allows clients of a server or multiplayer world to see the leaf colors, without the need for client side mods or texture packs.

+These biomes can be applied via worldEdit with the `//setbiome` command.
+The worldEdit Spigot plugin does not support custom biomes, you will need to use the worldEdit client-side mod.